oupo/gbatoqr/README.md

 This repository consists of the following two programs.

-* A NDS program for dumping GBA ROMs as 2D codes (ndswide folder)
+* A NDS program for dumping GBA ROMs as 2D codes (nds folder)
 * A program that scans the 2D codes (detector folder)

 ## How to build the NDS program